The future of music, made here.

 Streaming

-NEC Baroque Orchestra + Chamber Singers: Handel "Dixit Dominus" and James Burton
+NEC Baroque Orchestra + Chamber Singers: Handel + James Burton

-NEC's Chamber Singers and Baroque Orchestra join for a performance of Handel's 1707 setting of Psalm 110, Dixit Dominus, scored for five soloists (S, S, A, T, B), mixed chorus, strings and continuo.
-Tonight's guest conductor, James Burton, is familiar to Boston audiences the BSO's recent Director of Choral Activities and Conductor of the Tanglewood Festival Chorus (2017–2025).
+NEC's Chamber Singers and Baroque Orchestra join together for an all-Handel evening with guest conductor, James Burton familiar to Boston audiences as the BSO's recent Director of Choral Activities and Conductor of the Tanglewood Festival Chorus (2017–2025).

 The live stream of this event is available to NEC Community members only.
 To watch the stream, please click the “Streaming Access” button at the top of the page and enter the NEC Community streaming password on the video window labeled “NEC-Produced Stream” when prompted.